iansu/talks/talks/zero-dependency-clis/slides-v3.md

 In the case of a shell script, having dependencies means you either have to install those dependencies to use the script, which is really not how shell scripts work.
 They are generally self-contained.

-Fun fact: did you know that some UNIX CLI apps are actually just scripts?
-Most of them are binaries but some aren't.

-For example, the `shasum` command, which lets you caclculate the SHA hash of a file, is actually just a Perl script.

 The other option is to bundle your code and dependencies using something like webpack.
-There are tools like ncc that do this but that results in large files.
+There are tools like ncc from Vercel that do this but that results in large files.
 For example, we have a basic CLI app at Neo called the Neo CLI and the compiled version of it is 12MB!

 Bundling with webpack also doesn't work with all dependencies -->